A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Methodology

 The number of points used in the local regression, \(n_F\) in \eqref{eq:least_squares_polyfit}, is selected as a compromise between noise reduction and the ability to capture local gradient variations accurately.
 Its value can be estimated from the available sample density and the characteristic spatial scale over which the regression is intended to remain ``local.''
 The smoothing parameter \(\sigma_S\) controls the level of anisotropic sampling and collocation, and therefore has the largest impact on the overall methodology.
 The parameters \(r_{\min}\) and \(r_{\max}\) define the minimum and maximum collocation densities, and suitable ranges for their values can be inferred from the expected gradient magnitudes.
 The parameter \(\varepsilon_R\), first introduced in \citet{Sperotto2022a}, defines the RBF size before stretching; the default value \(\varepsilon_R=0.9\) is used throughout this work.
 Finally, \(\text{AR}_{\max}\) sets the maximum stretching of the basis.
 A value in the range 4–-6 provides a good compromise between anisotropy and numerical stability, consistent with previous findings on anisotropic binning and windowing \citep{Novara2013, Raiola2020}.

 Less intuitive is the selection of the hyper-parameters associated with the gradient-informed regression, since their optimal values strongly depend on the quality of the gradient estimates.
 When this is affected by unresolved regions or local inaccuracies, enforcing excessive compliance with poorly resolved gradients may degrade the overall reconstruction quality.
 This is particularly challenging because the reliability of the estimated gradients is generally not known a priori.
 Nevertheless, this type of dilemma is well known in physics-informed regression methods ---including the class of PINNs---which must balance empirical data fidelity against physically motivated loss or constraint terms \citep{Rohrhofer2023}.

-To address this optimal-weighting challenge in a principled manner, we employ a structured hyper-parameter optimization framework.
-In particular, we divide the dataset into training and testing samples and use the hyperparameter optimization framework Optuna \citep{optuna_2019}.
-The weights are obtained through a regression of the training data and the optimization is carried out by minimizing the error of the test data.
-This results in hyperparameters that generalize well instead of overfitting the training data.
+To address this optimal-weighting challenge in a principled manner, we employ a structured hyperparameter optimization framework.
+For each test case, the available dataset is partitioned into two disjoint subsets: a training set, used to compute the RBF weights, and a testing set, used for hyperparameter selection.
+Both subsets are extracted from the same dataset using identical criteria, ensuring statistical consistency.
+The weights are obtained through regression on the training data, while the hyperparameter optimization is carried out by minimizing the reconstruction error evaluated on the testing data using the Optuna framework \citep{optuna_2019}.
+This procedure promotes the selection of hyperparameters that generalize beyond the data used for fitting and mitigates overfitting.